 Another key moisturizing ingredient in the Vine Vera eye serum is Aloe Barbadensis Leaf Extract, otherwise known as Aloe Vera Extract.

 In the skincare realm, Aloe Vera Extract exists in various forms: gel, liquid, oils, and more.
-It has found its way into skin care formulations because of its ability to soothe irritated skin, calm inflammation, and deliver moisture to the skin’s surface.
+It has found its way into skin care formulations because of its ability to soothe the feeling of irritated skin, calm visible inflammation, and deliver moisture to the skin’s surface.

 Other moisturizers found in the Vine Vera eye serum include Pueraria Lobata Root Extract, Sodium PCA, Hydrolyzed Wheat Protein, and Glycerin.

 Peptides to Restore the Feel of Your Skin

 Peptides are not quite as popular as the previous ingredients we’ve discussed here, but we argue that they should be.
 Sure, their names may be intimidating — but when it comes down to results, you can count on them to deliver.

 In a nutshell, peptides are short chains of amino acids, which are basically the building blocks that come together to form proteins like elastin and collagen.
 While we naturally have these proteins in our skin, the amount we hold on to dwindles over time.
 This makes it crucial to replenish our peptides via our skincare, especially for delicate areas like the under-eyes.